grodansparadis/vscp-pic1-bootloader/README.md

 CAN4VSCP system.

 Use file/export in MPLAB(x) after build to write the HEX file.

-When programmed into a device and activated (byte 0 in EEPROM is 0xFF on startup) or the status button (RC0) is held low on startup, a confirm bootloader mode CAN message with id=0x000014nn/0x000015nn and no data will be sent.
+When programmed into a device and activated (byte 0 in EEPROM is 0xff on startup or the status button (RC0) is held low on startup) a confirm bootloader mode CAN message with id=0x000014nn/0x000015nn and no data will be sent.
 Node id (nn) (least eight bits of id) is taken from EEPROM byte 1.
+For a freshly written bootloader nn=0xfe and this is also true for a bootloader that is entered by holding the init. button and power a board.
+If the board has been forced in to bootloader mode by the VSCP firmware nn will be the nickname the node had at that time.

-If byte 0 in EEPROM is not oxFF on startup a normal boot of the relocated code (offset=0x800) will take place.
+If byte 0 in EEPROM is not oxff on startup a normal boot of the relocated code (offset=0x800) will take place.
 Hex files for device programming is available here https://sourceforge.net/projects/m2m/files/VSCP%20Firmware/bootloader/